How to Design a Commercial Kitchen

 Island-Style ConfigurationIsland-style kitchens are popular in both the residential and commercial settings.
 It is similar to the zone-style configuration but there is one main block in the middle.
 Typically, commercial kitchens with an island-style configuration place the cooking equipment in the middle with the food prep, storage and kitchen-to-server transition areas on the outer walls.
 The reverse is also common, with prep equipment in the center and cooking equipment on the outer walls.

 Each kitchen will have different equipment.
 So, you will need to tailor your equipment layout to your restaurant’s needs.
-For a more detailed overview of how to group your equipment, check out the following articles:
+For a more detailed overview of how to group your equipment, check out thes articles:

 - How to Lay Out Prep Tables and Work Tables for an Efficient Kitchen